Chyannetech/TravelMoire-Frontend/README.md

 ## SWOT Analysis
 ### Strengths:
 I really enjoyd styling the components in React.
-I got everything set up fairly quickly to mimic the wireframe.
-Also, the database and routes for CRUD functionality was pretty simple to set up this time around.
+I was able to set my main structure up fairly quickly to mimic the wireframe.
+Also, the database and routes for CRUD functionality was pretty simple to set up this time around on the backend.

 ### Weaknesses:
 Properly executing methods in functional and class components in React is still an opportunity area.

 ### Opportunities:
 To reinforce all of the concepts learned during this project and to familiarize myself further with using forms and other hooks to continue developing my ideas.
+Also, continue developing CSS to mimic wireframe in certain areas.